Aged care - initial contact 065-01010070

 2 |

-I have been approved for a home care package/residential care - do I need to complete a calculation of your cost of care?
-For care recipients who are in receipt of a means tested income support payment (ISP), their means assessment for home care will complete automatically.
+I have been approved for Support at Home services/residential care - do I need to complete a calculation of your cost of care?
+For care recipients who are in receipt of a means tested income support payment (ISP), their means assessment for Support at Home will complete automatically.
 If a care recipient receives a means tested ISP and is a non-homeowner, their residential care means assessment will also complete automatically.
 Customers can use the fee estimator tool on the My Aged Care website to get an indication of what they can be asked to pay.
 However, to receive a pre-commencement letter Services Australia (or Department of Veterans’ Affairs (DVA) where applicable) will need to complete a pre-entry means assessment.
 See Aged care means assessment - preliminary checks to start this process.
-It is not compulsory for a care recipient to complete a calculation of your cost of care for either home or residential care.
-If the care recipient does not complete a means assessment or chooses not to disclose their income and/or assets information, they will be liable to pay the maximum fee depending on their cost of care.
+It is not compulsory for a care recipient to complete a calculation of your cost of care for either Support at Home or residential care.
+If the care recipient does not complete a means assessment or chooses not to disclose their income and/or assets information, they will be liable to pay the maximum fee/contributions depending on their cost of care.
 Either of these will result in a means assessment being completed as Means Not Disclosed.
-A care recipient may have high income and/or assets which may make them liable to pay the maximum fees.
+A care recipient may have high income and/or assets which may make them liable to pay the maximum fees/contributions.
 The outcome results will be the same as choosing not to disclose their means.
-Refer to My Aged Care - Residential Care Fee estimator for help to estimate aged care fees.
+Refer to My Aged Care - Fee estimator for help to estimate aged care fees.
 See Aged care means assessment for more details. |

 3 |

 Which Calculation of the cost of your care form will I need?
-When a care recipient enters home or residential care, the Aged Care Payment System will check if Services Australia or the DVA hold the required information to complete a means assessment.
+When a care recipient enters in home or residential care, the Aged Care Payment System will check if Services Australia or the DVA hold the required information to complete a means assessment.
 If Services Australia or where applicable, the DVA does not hold sufficient information to complete an assessment, a letter will be sent to the care recipient from Aged Care Management Payment System (ACMPS) or Aged Care Staff Portal (ACSP) advising that:

 Other aged care forms